 Are there Shinto funerals in Japan?

-Although less common, Shinto funerals exist, but cremation is not part of this tradition, and the body is buried in coffins.
+Although less common, Shinto funerals do exist, but cremation is not part of this tradition, and the body is buried in coffins.